HRDepartment/steam-econcc/Documentation.md

 * High: High-end of the range

 ##### interface EconCCValue (Object)
-* value: Value in the respective currency.
+* Number value: Value in the respective currency.
-* currency: {String currency.internal} of the value.
+* String currency: {String currency.internal} of the value.

 ##### interface EconCCRangedValue (Object)
-* low: Low value.
+* Number low: Low value.
-* high?: High value.
+* Number high?: High value.
 If not defined, considered equal to low.
-* currency: {String currency.internal} of the value.
+* String currency: {String currency.internal} of the value.

+##### interface EconCCCurrencySpecification (Object)

+Shared (real world currency and game currency)

+* String internal: Internal name of the currency, the key of the object in an EconCC instance's currencies object.
+* Boolean trailing: Whether this currency accepts trailing zeros. (used by EconCC.Auto)
+* Number low: (RWC: low-end value of how much 1 bc is worth in the currency; GC: low-end value of the currency)
+* Number high: High-end value of the above.
+* Number round: How many decimal places this currency should be rounded to.
+* Boolean hidden: Whether this currency is hidden in extended formatting (Mode = Long).
+* Boolean label: Whether this currency is shown in labels (Mode = Label).
+* Object _bc{Number low, Number mid, Number high}: (RWC: equivalent to .low/.high; GC: How much 1 of this currency is worth in the BC.) (updated by #update())

+RWC-specific

+* Boolean rwc: Whether this currency is an RWC.
+* String symbol: Symbol used to identify the currency.
+* Object pos{String sym, Number fmt}: Position of the symbol ("start"/"end" of the number) and format order. (lower is better)

+GC-specific

+* String currency: Internal name of the currency this currency is priced in.
+* Array names[String singular, String plural]: Name of the currency. (singular/plural)
+* Boolean bc: Whether this currency is the BC.
+(BC-only)
+* Number step: Step value of the currency.
+Decimals are rounded to the nearest (step). (step = 0.055; 0.06 -> 0.05, 0.90 -> 0.88, 0.32 -> 0.33)
+* Object pos{Number fmt}: Format order. (lower is better)

-##### type EconCCCurrency (Object/String)
+##### typedef EconCCCurrency EconCCCurrencySpecification|String
 A currency alias, a currency's {currency.internal}, or a currency object (in .currencies).

-##### type EconCCNumberValue (Object/Number)
+##### typedef EconCCNumberValue Object{Number value, String currency?}|Number
 Value in Number or an Object containg a 'value' property, such as EconCCValue.
 A EconCCNumberValue as Object can also contain .currency which will be used as currency for functions that require them.
+Such functions always offer an argument that can be populated manually.

 ##### EconCC.iFromBackpack(Object item) -> EconCCRangedValue
 Converts an item's value in backpack.tf IGetPrices v4 format to EconCC format.